 # robocop: off

-The keyword may optionally have specified rules, separated by comma:
+The keyword may optionally have specified rules or formatters, separated by comma:

 The disablers are also context-aware, meaning that they turn off the Robocop rules for the related code block, e.g. keyword, test case, or even for loops and if statements.